(See also Overview of Immunodeficiency Disorders.)

 Wiskott-Aldrich syndrome is a hereditary immunodeficiency disorder characterized by abnormal antibody (immunoglobulin) production, T-cell (lymphocyte) malfunction, a low platelet count, and eczema.

 Stem cell transplantation is necessary to preserve life.
-Without it, most boys with this disorder die by age 15.
+Without it, most children with Wiskott-Aldrich syndrome die by age 15.

-Antibiotics are given continuously to prevent infections, and immune globulin (antibodies obtained from the blood of people with a normal immune system) is given to provide the missing antibodies.
+Antibiotics are given continuously to prevent infections, and immune globulin (antibodies obtained from the blood of people with a normal immune system) is given to provide the missing antibodies and thus help prevent infections.
 An antiviral drug (acyclovir) is given to prevent viral infections, and platelet transfusions are given to relieve bleeding problems.